 Cppcheck (plugin) has the following options:

-- → Source code folder (dir) Specify the folder containing the source files to analyse.
-If you want to analyse all of source repositories specified for the project, leave this field empty. - → Ignore List (ignores) Specify a semi-colon-separated list of source files or source file directories to exclude from the check.
-For example: "lib/;folder2/".
-Leave this field empty to deactivate this option and analyse all files with no exception.
+→ Source code folder (dir) Specify the folder containing the source files to analyse.
+If you want to analyse all of source repositories specified for the project, leave this field empty.

 The full command line syntax for Cppcheck (plugin) is: